-Plan, design, and implement transit priority improvements to reduce travel times and improve reliability for the M Ocean View between Junipero Serra Boulevard and Balboa Park Station.
-Improvements will include traffic signals, transit stop placement optimization, pedestrian improvements, and other improvements.
-As a part of Muni Forward, the project seeks to increase service reliability, enhance street safety, reduce travel time, and improve customer experience.

-TO214: N Judah: Judah Street Muni Forward
+Design and construct surface realignment of the M Plan, design, and implement transit priority improvements Ocean View line onto the Parkmerced development to reduce travel times and improve reliability for the M to serve the 5600 additional residential units planned Ocean View between Junipero Serra Boulevard and This improvement was defined as an integral part of Balboa Park Station.
+Improvements will include traffic the Parkmerced development project for purposes of signals, transit stop placement optimization, pedestrian project approval and environmental review.
+This project improvements, and other improvements.
+As a part includes 2-3 new stations, bus access and accessibility of Muni Forward, the project seeks to increase service improvements, and rail and catenary wire extensions. reliability, enhance street safety, reduce travel time, and The Parkmerced developer is responsible for funding and improve customer experience. implementing design, construction, and permitting for the project by the completion of net 2500 new residential TO214: N Judah: Judah Street Muni Forward units, which is expected to occur between 2023 and 2025.
+Parkmerced may be served by an M-line subway project as an alternative to this surface realignment or in a later phase after the surface realignment.